matfish2/vue-tables-2/readme.md

         }
       ]

-B. On your application broadcast an event when a filter was applied, and pass the query:
+B. On your application emit an event when a filter was applied, using the `bus` you imported earlier, and pass the query:

-      this.$broadcast('vue-tables.filter::alphabet', query);
+      bus.$emit('vue-tables.filter::alphabet', query);

 ## Server Side Filters